PCIC: Cylindrical Volume Moment Calculation and Interface Reconstruction for Sub-Grid Modeling in Volume of Fluid

 with $\smash{\mathbf{x}_{i,j,0} \equiv \mathbf{x}_{i,j}(0)}$ and $\smash{\mathbf{x}_{i,j,1} \equiv \mathbf{x}_{i,j}(1)}$.
 In the present work, which considers quadratic cylinders, this would lead the volume contribution of that integral (i.e., the contribution of the first component of $\smash{\boldsymbol{\Psi}_{\mathcal{S}}}$) to read as

 in which the presence of the square root nullifies the benefit of using a linear approximation of the curved integration domain.
-Instead, we choose to substitute the linear interpolation of $y_{i,j}$ by a linear parametrization of $\smash{t \mapsto (\cylradius^2-\beta y_{i,j}^2(t))^{\sfrac{1}{2}}}$.
+Instead, the linear interpolation of $y_{i,j}$ is substituted by a linear parameterization of $\smash{t \mapsto (\cylradius^2-\beta y_{i,j}^2(t))^{\sfrac{1}{2}}}$.
 The previous integral thus becomes

 Using the fact that